coy-humphrey/Simple-FTP/report.markdown

 and performs an appropriate action.
 The code to do the parsing was remarkably similar between the three languages.
 Each implementation involves splitting the command string into words, then checking the first word for the command.
 An appropriate function is called with the remaining words passed in as arguments.
-The cleanest of these implementations was done in python and is shown below.
+The cleanest of these implementations was done in Python and is shown below.

 ~~~ {.python}
 def lineReceived (self, line):